plemeri/LaneSOD/README.md

 # Lane Segmentation

-:rocket: This project is built based on [InSPyReNet](https://github.com/plemeri/InSPyReNet).
+:rocket: This project is built based on [InSPyReNet (ACCV 2022)](https://github.com/plemeri/InSPyReNet).
 Please refer to the original repository for training and other details.

 ![Teaser](./figures/Teaser.gif)